amirblaese/drakify/README.md

 ## About
 An easy-to-use audio effect library featuring high quality effects and unique presets.

+Getting your favorite song "slowed and reverbed" is as simple as

+    drakifyL('songname.wav')

 ## Dependencies

 This library uses a few basic python libraries: numpy, pylab, scipy(fftpack,signal) and soundfile.